 Depending on what you are doing, you’ll need a list of what you are going to need.
 For our own event, this meant assembling lots of technical equipment.
 Note the technical side is often a prime target for spiritual attack.
 Pray before setting up and during.
 It is worth it!

 Have a script

-It didn't take us long to realise that we all needed a script and a plan of what went where and when.
+It didn’t take us long to realise that we all needed a script and a plan of what went where and when.
 Everyone needs one of these before the night starts.
 More than that, it must be clear enough so everyone knows where you are in relation to the script.
-Practice going through - the movements, staging, positions etc. It will be worth it..
+Practice going through – the movements, staging, positions etc. It will be worth it..
 We now script events and have provisional scripts given out a month before.
-We do this in something like Microsoft Word with different columns - timings, cues.
+We email out something with different columns – timings, cues.
 You should even decide on mic changes and who uses which mic at larger events.

 The latest developments in scripting is that we now have cues for lighting, audio, visuals.
 We have a stage plan of where things will be, what lights will shine where and when.
 The timings are quite important so for the visuals and programmed stuff we plan and script the timings.
 I also visit the place where the event will take place and we stage manage and assess the venue.
 We are increasingly working as a professional outfit and yet taking on board and training up suitable interested young people.

 I can’t express this strongly enough.
 You must plan, advertise and gain support in advance.
 The time period is up to you but I would advise nothing less than a month unless it’s a rolling monthly event with a steady team!
 Get the church(es) on side, the leadership, the young people, youth and children’s leaders, the church secretary, the local Christian book shop etc!